chat-mallows/Rythmopen/README.md

 If you see this README, either you're in the `poc` branch, or we royally fucked up.
 The goal of this branch is to experiment on our building and development tools, or different ways of coding our application.

-The commit norm is not mandatory here, but please try keep it tidy!
+The commit norm is not mandatory here, but please try to keep it tidy!

 Below, you'll see a non-exhaustive list of the things we discovered and experimented with here.